nlp-tlp/15926-4-RDL-CITS3200/README.md

 If you intend to run the client, download [NVM](https://github.com/nvm-sh/nvm) from the official source or using a package manager for your OS.
 Then, use NVM to install [NPM](https://nodejs.org/en/download/package-manager).

-Install NPM dependencies in the main directory for [Husky Git hooks](https://typicode.github.io/husky/) and initialise Husky:
+Install NPM dependencies in the root directory for [Husky Git hooks](https://typicode.github.io/husky/) and initialise Husky:

 ```bash
 npm i